 Figure 1: Preset Manager

-- Next time when the Gradient palette is opened, the new loaded gradient set can be found within the available gradients.
+- The next time you visit the Gradient palette, you'll see the new loaded gradient set within the available gradients.

 Gradients and Difference mode